 According to Linton Thompson, DSP Vocational Specialist, “Over the years, I've seen Emmanuel progress from timid to confident in expressing his wants and needs.
 He works hard every day to gain relevant knowledge and learn skills that will help him succeed at work and in life.”

 In April 2022, Manny’s goal of joining the workforce became a reality when he was hired at Craft & Vallata Restaurant in the position of Polisher.
 As a polisher, Manny washes and polishes glassware and cutlery, and also restocks the wait stations and bar.

-According to John Gargano, General Manager of Craft & Vallata, he is pleased with what Manny brings to the job.
+According to John Gargano, the former General Manager of Craft & Vallata, he is pleased with what Manny brings to the job.
 “Manny has brought humility to an environment that is fast-paced, often impersonal, and sometimes hectic.
 He always has a great attitude and chooses to be positive.”

 When asked how he would describe Manny in 3 words, John said, “Reliable, Appreciative, Humble.”
 Natalie Grindstaff, Director of Restaurants, adds that “he also has a great sense of humor.”
 When asked what he enjoys most about his job, Manny says it’s “working with my team.”
 Add team-player to the list of positive attributes that have made Manny so successful!

 John also believes that Manny will continue to progress, saying, “We plan to move Manny into a position that works closely with our Culinary Team.”